sreejithmuralidharan/Restart-Dynamics-NAV/README.md

 # Restart-Dynamics-NAV
-Power-shell script to restart NAV when the CPU usage hits a particular threshold.
+Some Microsoft Dynamics NAV versions have a bug, that will consume CPU to 100% and the instance needs to be manually restarted.
+Microsoft has resolved the issue in a later version. however, upgrading the ERP system is not an easy task.
+In my particular example, CPU usage was caused by the API instance.
+Since the API calls are not session driven, restarting the instance won't cause many issues.
+This PowerShell script checks the CPU usage and restarts the NAV instance when the CPU usage hits a particular threshold.
+For auditing purpose, the actions are logged on windows event logs.